AnanasikDev/MinecraftMod/README.md

 The mod is set up for Minecraft Java Forge 1.20.1 (works with any launcher)

 Done & learnt:
-- new items, edible items
+- items, edible items
-- new blocks, ores
+- blocks, ores
 - recipes
+- tools, weapons
-- tools
+- enchantments